thomis/sensu-plugins-filesize/README.md

   check-filesize.rb -f /apps -s 50c
   ```

-### What -s or -size are available
+## About the -s or -size option

 The size option is transparently passed to the find command.
-Mor details can be found here: man find
+More details can be found in the man pages for find (> man find).

 ## Installation